rutherford-nj/www.rutherfordboronj.com/labor-day-street-fair.md

 The Street Fair will take place on and around Park Avenue in Downtown Rutherford from Ames Avenue to Donaldson Avenue and is being produced by Cliffhanger Productions.

+**Last Day to register for vendors and community non-profit groups will be**

-**Vendor Spaces still available, Contact  Jimmy Spadola at 201-460-8335**
+**Friday, August 24th - Contact Jimmy Spadola at 201-460-8335**

 [Click here for all business and non-profit vendor forms and events schedule](http://cliffhangerproductions.com/43rd-annual-rutherford-labor-day-street-fair-2018/)